Joe Clifford Faust

-Joe Clifford Faust (born 1957) is an American author best known for his seven science fiction novels primarily written during the 1980s and 1990s, including A Death of Honor, The Company Man, the Angel's Luck Trilogy (all published by Del Rey Books), and the satirical Pembroke Hall novels (published by Bantam Spectra).
+Joe Clifford Faust (born 1957) is an American author best known for his seven science fiction novels which were primarily written during the 1980s and 1990s, including A Death of Honor, The Company Man, the Angel's Luck Trilogy (all published by Del Rey Books), and the satirical Pembroke Hall novels (published by Bantam Spectra).
 His novels are known for their tightly controlled plots and their sense of humor.
+He has been a guest at Confluence, the Pittsburgh science fiction and fantasy convention.

 Like many authors, he draws inspiration from previous and current occupations, including projectionist, record store clerk, radio announcer, sheriff's dispatcher, and advertising copywriter.
 He currently works as a freelance writer alongside other creative projects such as occasional forays into cartooning and songwriting.
 From 2001 to 2008, he served as a freelance producer for a local cable music program, Random Acts of Music.